Alleged doubles of Adolf Hitler: Legacy

 In a 2009 episode of History's MysteryQuest, a bone-specializing archaeologist collected samples from a skull fragment in the Soviet archives believed to be Hitler's.
 DNA and forensic examination indicated that the fragment, which had an exit wound on the right parietal bone, belonged to a woman less than 40 years old.
 On the same program, fringe author H. D. Baumann asserts that Hitler increased his use of doubles after a 1944 assassination attempt.
-Baumann claims that the darned-sock-wearing double, whose ears he points out are different than Hitler's (Note: Since the 1950s, forensic scientists have identified individuals via ear measurements, which normally remain proportional for life.) and allegedly was two inches shorter, (Note: The purported Soviet autopsy on Hitler's corpse found the body to be about four inches shorter than his presumed height.) was killed by the Germans on 30 April 1945.
+Baumann claims that the darned-sock-wearing double, whose ears he points out are different than Hitler's (Note: Since the 1950s, forensic scientists have identified individuals via ear measurements, which normally remain proportional for life.) and who was allegedly two inches shorter, (Note: The purported Soviet autopsy on Hitler's corpse found the body to be about four inches shorter than his known height.) was killed by the Germans on 30 April 1945.
 Baumann cites the purported account of Müller that Hitler was replaced by a double called Sillip, saying that this explains his weakened and otherwise uncharacteristic appearance.
 Citing all these details, as well as the implication that the bodies of Hitler and Braun were never found and Stalin's assumption that Hitler escaped to Spain or Argentina, Baumann concludes that Hitler faked his death.
 He posits that Hitler's dental remains were put in the mouth of the double, with discrepancies between eyewitnesses explained by their loyalty to the ostensibly living Hitler.

 In their 2011 book, Grey Wolf: The Escape of Adolf Hitler, British authors Simon Dunstan and Gerrard Williams cite "a noted facial recognition expert witness" in claiming that a double stood in for Hitler on his 20 March 1945 appearance with the Hitler Youth—citing this as the dictator's last public appearance.
 The book claims that in a deal with the U.S. Office of Strategic Services (the country's intelligence agency during World War II), on 28 April 1945 Hitler's private secretary, Martin Bormann, installed the alleged 20 March imposter and an actress in place of Hitler and Braun, then staged their deaths, possibly with the help of Müller.

 Greek conspiracy theorist Peter Fotis Kapnistos, author of 2015 fringe book Hitler's Doubles, claims that Hitler was replaced by a double after he was hospitalized near the end of World War I, citing personality changes and his increased nose width in later photographs.
 (In fact, there is only evidence of Hitler's enlarged nose close to the end of World War II in Europe.)
 Kapnistos claims that Hitler had four doubles: Schreck, stenographer Heinrich Berger (who was killed in the 20 July 1944 attempt to kill Hitler), Gustav Weler (whom controversial author W. Hugh Thomas said was found alive after the war), and English occultist Aleister Crowley.

 In response to an alleged photograph of Hitler in 1954 (declassified in 2017), History suggested online that this might depict a "crazed" imitator of the dictator—albeit while promoting its series claiming Hitler escaped.